-1. Book a moving company: To make sure you get the best service for the right price, request moving quotes from multiple providers on ServiceMarket.
+1. Book a moving company: To make sure you get the best service for the right price, request quotes from multiple movers and packers in Dubai on ServiceMarket.
 We will provide you with 5 quotes from different providers within 24 hours and all you’ll have to do is pick one.

 When to do this: 1 – 2 weeks before your move.

 Helpful tip!
 Be sure to confirm with the moving company you would like to hire a few days in advance to ensure that they’re scheduled to arrive at the time you need (e.g. before work).

 2. Transfer your Du/Etisalat account: Carve out some time to head down to your nearest Etisalat or Du center to put in a request to transfer your line.
 Once you’ve applied for the transfer, the technician will come to connect your line in 2-4 days.

 When to do this: No later than 3 days before your move.